 Google Stadia games: the lineup so far

-A slew of notable games are coming to Stadia at launch and beyond, from big AAA titles like The Division 2 and Doom Eternal to smaller indies such as Gylt and Get Packed.
+A slew of notable games are coming to Stadia at launch and beyond, from big AAA titles like Doom Eternal, Cyberpunk 2077 and Watch Dogs; Legion to smaller indies such as Gylt and Get Packed.
 During its Stadia Connect livestream, Google teased that its working with top publishers such as EA, Rockstar, 2K, Ubisoft and Bungie.

 - Assassin's Creed Odyssey